 With up to twenty-one bands of equalization, each providing its own set of controls, the Pro Q3 is a versatile plugin meant for mastering and mixing.
 With loads of hidden features, including surround support and a Piano Display to help you find specific notes, this plugin goes the extra mile when it comes to offering options.
 All this makes for an exact tool that will help you shape your sound the way you want.

-- Dynamic EQ: working almost as a hidden-feature, the Dynamic EQ controls only show up when you want them.
+Working almost like a hidden feature, the Dynamic EQ controls only show up when you want them.
 Furthermore, you can choose how many bands become dynamic processors.
 You can turn the plugin into a smooth multi-band compressor with just a few clicks or control only a small area of the spectrum while the rest performs as a regular EQ.
 When you choose to create a dynamic band, the Gain knob in the floating menu displays a dynamic range ring.
 Positive values represent expansion, while negative values are compression.
 You also get a threshold slider if you choose to disengage the auto threshold mode.
 Similarly, all other dynamic parameters, such as attack and release, are automatic, although you can’t control these.
-The Dynamic EQ is a great feature, especially for mastering situations, enabling engineers to shape the sound and tame it as well when necessary.

-- EQ Match: This is a handy feature for mastering.
-It lets you copy the EQ curve of a reference source.
+This feature lets you copy the EQ curve of a reference source.
 You can use this to get your master sounding similar to any other you like.
 You can also use it to copy the EQ curve from a particular plugin.
 Just click the Analyzer button, choose EQ Match and click the Reference button.
 There you’ll find three options: “Select a Previously Stored Reference Spectrum,” “Record a Reference Spectrum Via the Main Plugin Input,” and “Use the External Spectrum as a Reference.”
 If you choose to analyze input or reference audio, the plugin will take about thirty seconds to give you a clear definition of the reference’s EQ curve.
 You can then click Match and use the copied curve in your mix.

 Character & Sound: